-Dangers: The first claim is that the wild is dangerous and imply that the natural environment is an evil to be avoided.
+Dangers: The first claim is that the rigors of the wild are dangerous and imply that the natural environment is an evil and to be avoided.
 Which infers that a captive environment, free from dangers is the preferred state for marine animals.
 This justification for the conditions of captivity is misleading and removes animals from their natural environment.